google/filament/BUILDING.md

 ```

 Most samples accept an IBL that must be generated using the `cmgen` tool (`./tools/filamesh/cmgen`
 in your build directory).
-These sample apps expect a path to a directory containing the '.rgb32f'
+These sample apps expect a path to a directory containing the `.rgb32f`
-files for the IBL (which are PNGs containing `R11F_G11F_B10F` data).
-To generate an IBL simply use
+files for the IBL (which are PNGs containing `R11F_G11F_B10F` data) or a path to a directory
+containing two `.ktx` files (one for the IBL itself, one for the skybox).
+To generate an IBL
-this command:
+simply use this command:

 ```
-cmgen -x ./ibls/ my_ibl.exr
+cmgen -f ktx -x ./ibls/ my_ibl.exr
 ```

 The source environment map can be a PNG (8 or 16 bit), a PSD (16 or 32 bit), an HDR or an OpenEXR